António Gomes Leal

 António Gomes Leal was a Portuguese poet.

 Life and work

 Leal was born in Rossio, part of Lisbon.
 He was the son of João António Gomes Leal (d.
 1876), a customs officer, and Henrietta Fernandina Monteiro Alves Cabral Leal.

 Leal studied literature, but did not complete his studies and became a notary clerk of Lisbon.
 During his youth he took the pose of a poet interested in Bohemianism and Satanism, but with the death of his mother in 1910, he fell into poverty and converted to Catholicism.

+In 1933 the Lisbon City Council honored the poet by naming a street after him in the Bairro do Arco do Cego, Areeiro parish.